 Pastor Mazwi Ndikolo from Khayelitsha in Cape Town says, “My faith as a Christian demands that I stand for justice.
 We and many other countries are faced with tragic experiences like air and water pollution due to negligence from governments.
 As a Christian, part of discipleship involves a relationship with creation and a creator.
 We will not rest until governments get it right.”

-Representing a number of organisations including the Zimbabwe Council of Churches and the Methodist Church of Zimbabwe, according to Sebia Kwaramba, “God made us stewards of his creation by putting us on this earth to take care of his environment.
+Representing a number of organizations including the Zimbabwe Council of Churches and the Methodist Church of Zimbabwe, according to Serbia Kwaramba, “God made us stewards of his creation by putting us on this earth to take care of his environment.
 We need to demonstrate that as faith leaders, we have got the mandate given to us by God to take care of the earth.”

 Anglican faith leader from Zimbabwe Barbra Chihuri says, “There are so many things which are happening which are abnormal like field fires, like drought, like floods, etc. If we do not look after our own resources, we will end up with an earth which is very much inhabitable; therefore, I feel that I should conscientise others in fighting climate change.